-Stocks and shares that would generally be omitted by an ethical ISAs include those in sectors such as alcohol, gambling, arms, tobacco, the fur trade and pornography.
+Stocks and shares that would generally be omitted by an ethical ISAs include sectors such as:

-Do ethical investments perform better than regular funds?
+Do green investments perform better than regular funds?

 As with all investments, future performance is difficult to predict, so it’s not possible to say whether an ethical ISA will generate better returns than a regular fund.